oumaroumoudachirou/oumaroumoudachirou.github.io/_pages/about.md

  <!-- <br/>I am a Ph.D. candidate in economics at  [University of Montreal](https://sceco.umontreal.ca/english/home/) and  a member of [CIREQ](https://cireqmontreal.com/). -->

 I am an Economist at the [Ministry of Finance of Quebec](https://www.finances.gouv.qc.ca/), with a Ph.D in Economics from the  [University of Montreal](https://sceco.umontreal.ca/english/home/).
 <!-- <br/<p align="justify">My research interests include <strong> macroeconomics, public economics, environmental economics. </strong> I use quantitative macro-environment models to address questions related to the design of environmental regulation.   </p>  -->
-<p align="justify">My research focuses on environmental economics, public policy, and macroeconomics.
+My research focuses on environmental economics, public policy, and macroeconomics.
 I examine how economic policies impact firm dynamics and investigate ways to balance sustainability goals with economic efficiency.
 <p align="justify"> Before joining the Ph.D. program, I hold a MSc. in Economics and Statistics from <a href="https://www.ensae.sn/presentation-ensae"> ENSAE Senegal</a>. </p>